vmcf-konfmi/YOLOBee/README.md

 ## Introduction

-Bees are very important insects for biodiversity, as they pollinate plants.
-Pollination is a very important natural phenomenon for plants, enabling them to reproduce.
-This is the main reason why bees are so important on the planet.
+Bees are essential insects for biodiversity, as they pollinate plants.
+Pollination is a vital natural phenomenon for plants, enabling them to reproduce.
+This is the main reason why bees are necessary on the planet.
 However, bee numbers are declining drastically every year.
-According to an article in the newspaper LesEchos written by Charlotte Meyer in 2022, "In Europe, around 40% of bee colonies have been decimated in less than ten years."
-This is a very important figure, and one that has a direct impact on us.
+According to an article in the newspaper LesEchos written by Charlotte Meyer in 2022, "In Europe, around 40% of bee colonies have disappeared in less than ten years."
+This is a huge number and one that has a direct impact on us.
 Indeed, the article also explains that "75% of the world's food production depends on pollinating insects."
 This is why we need to change things and encourage the development of bees.

-The project I'm working on involves learning about bee trajectories to understand whether certain flowers are more attractive to bees than others.
+The project I'm working on involves learning about bee's trajectories to understand whether certain flowers are more attractive to bees than others.
+Thanks to this, we will understand better bees' behavior and their needs.

  ## Explanation which folder is for what
  ## Dependencies as Python version and package versions (from Watermark)